Housekeeping ran an essay of mine,

 It's about Lucy, our first child, who was born, and died,

-publication of my first novel, The Cloud Atlas.
+enjoy the arrival of three more daughters, and also to publish a few books, including my first , The Cloud Atlas.
 And though a novel

 about World War II bomb balloons would seem to have little to do with a